yxia1/assignment02/README.md

 ## Part 3: Project Writeup and Reflection

 ### Project Overview
 In this project, wikipedia and imdb data sources was used.
 The main tool used in this project is Natural Language Toolkit.
-Through this project, I want to learn how to use NLTK to process text for sentiment analysis and word distribution
+Through this project, I want to learn how to use NLTK to process text for sentiment analysis and word distribution to access which movie receive better review.

 ### Implementation
 I chose to get movie data from wikipedia and imdb review to gauge the sentiment appears on two different sites.
 For wikipedia, my hypothesis is that the sentiments for two movies would be similar because the content wikipedia is usually facts instead of opinions.
 Therefore, the text should contain more neutral words.
 To guage this I functions to process data from two websites and to run sentiment analysis were written.